Carol Counts Likens, PhD, PT, MBA, Program Director

 The DPT program at the UTHSC is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia, 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
 CAPTE does not accredit transitional or post-professional programs.

-To be eligible for consideration for consideration for admission, applicants must fulfill the requirements listed below.
+To be eligible for consideration for admission, applicants must fulfill the requirements listed below.
 Meeting the minimum requirements does NOT assure admission to the Doctor of Physical Therapy program.
 Priority is given to residents of Tennessee.
 Applicants whose native language is not English must submit results of TOEFL, with minimal score of 550.

 - If a required course is repeated, both grades are calculated into the cumulative GPA, but the credit hours assigned to the course may be counted only once in fulfilling the required number of hours.